 - a) Obtain pulse oximetry, if available. - b) Administer glucose paste (10-15 grams) between the gum and cheek.
-Consider single additional dose of glucose paste if not improved after 10 minutes. - If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose, Administer naloxone.

-2 mg intranasal atomizer (Divide administration of the dose equally between the nares to a maximum of 1 mL per nare.)
+Consider single additional dose of glucose paste if not improved after 10 minutes. - c) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose: Administer naloxone 2 mg IN, dividing administration of the dose equally between the nares to a maximum of 1 mL per nare, OR administer 4 mg/0.1 mL IN in one nare.
+(NEW '18)

-d) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose,
+d) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose:

-Administer naloxone

-0.4-2 mg IVP/IO (titrated)/IM/IN (If delivery device is available-divide administration of the dose equally between the nares to a maximum of 1 mL per nare) Maximum single dose 0.4-2 mg
+Administer naloxone 0.4-2 mg IVP/IO (titrated)/IM/IN (if delivery device is available, divide administration of the dose equally between the nares to a maximum of 1 mL per nare); OR administer 4 mg/0.1 mL IN in one nare.
+Repeat as necessary to maintain respiratory activity.
+(NEW '18)